billstclair/rebar3-app-dependency/README.md

 rebar3-app-dependency
 =====

-This directory has two sub-directories, each of which is an Erlang application with four sub-applications.
+This directory has two sub-directories, each of which is a trivial Erlang application with four sub-applications.
 I made it to illustrate how the order of compilation for [rebar3](https://github.com/rebar/rebar3) depends on dependencies in the .app.src files, but _not_ on their

 `rebar3-app-test` has the following `.app.src` file: